ALPHA GRAY

 "Tell me more," I said, my voice firm as I took a step closer to Parker.

-My anger boiled over, and I paced back and forth, trying to contain my emotions.
-I knew I had to think clearly, but the thought of Luna being taken by Alpha Devon was unbearable.
+I paced back and forth, trying to contain my emotions.
+I knew I had to think clearly, but the thought of my Luna being taken by Alpha Devon was unbearable.

 Parker took a step back, his eyes wide with fear.
 "Alpha, you have a choice—”

-I lunged at Parker, my jaws snapping wildly as I tried to contain my fury.
-I wanted to rip him apart, to make him pay for daring to use Luna as a pawn in his game.
+Without a second thought, I lunged at Parker, my jaws snapping wildly as I tried to contain my fury.
+I wanted to rip him apart, to make him pay for daring to use Luna as a pawn in his Alpha game.

 But I was deaf to his words.
-My anger and fear for Luna's safety drove me, and I continued to chase Parker, determined to make him pay for his perceived transgression.
+My anger and fear for my Luna's safety drove me.
+I continued to chase Parker.
+I was determined to make him pay for his perceived transgression.

 “Kill me, and Alpha Devon will kill Elder Winston the moment you lay your fingers on me, Alpha!”
 A challenging word came from Beta Parker.